AnthonyH93/StockIt/README.md

 NewHacks 2019 IEEE Student Branch University of Toronto - March 23-24

-Created an app which is integrated with an arduino and photon wifi kit through _____ to communicate whether or not a shelf is stocked with the idea of helping retail workers/companies sell more products by keeping shelves stocked.
+Created an app which is integrated with an arduino and photon wifi kit through a CRUD API with javascript to communicate whether or not a shelf is stocked with the idea of helping retail workers/companies sell more products by keeping shelves stocked.

 Software used: Java & XML through Android Studio for the app
-               Photon IDE for integrating the arduino and photon wifi kit
-               _____ for the server & web address that the app reads from and prints from
+               Photon IDE for integrating the arduino and photon wifi kit Javascript for the server & web address that the app reads from and prints from

 Hardware used: Photon wifi kit
                Arduino & related resistors and supplies